whdev1/py-strict-typing/README.md

 print(example_class.a)    # None
 ```

-Upon assignment, any member of an instance of the class that provides a type hint will be type checked on assignment:
+Upon assignment, any member of an instance of the class that provides a type hint will be type checked:

 ```Python
 example_inst = example_class()